 Most CNC machines have a “worktable” and work holding device to keep a block of material — known as the “workpiece” — in place.
 The worktable may or may not move, depending on the style of the machine.

 When machining starts, the cutting tool makes contact with the workpiece, cutting away layers of material.
 The tool and/or workpiece is moved and/or rapidly rotated according to the G-Code instructions so that cuts are made in exactly the right places until the part is finished.

-CNC machines include CNC mills, CNC turning machines (or lathes), CNC routers, and Electrical Discharge Machining (EDM) machines.
+At 3ERP’s CNC machine shop, we own 50+ CNC machines including mills, CNC turning machines (or lathes), CNC routers, and Electrical Discharge Machining (EDM) machines.